jgarza9788/ShockWave_Demo/README.md

 ~~~cs
 public void StartIt(GameObject Target, float Speed = 1f, AnimationCurve radiusOverTime =  null, AnimationCurve amplitudeOverTime = null , AnimationCurve waveSizeOverTime = null) {...}
 ~~~

+###ShockWave_WorldSpace.cs
+Is a script much like ShockWave.cs however it is used in the ShockWave(WorldSpace).prefab.

+Please view Demo-Scene4 and read ShockWave_WorldSpace.cs for more info.

 Demo1